-- There will be tenderness when touching the palm side of the wrist.
+- You will also experience pain or tenderness when touching the palm side (volar) of the wrist, especially over the hook part of the hamate bone.

 What is a Hook of hamate fracture?